How to Prepare for the Real Estate Technical Interview (Updated Apr 2024)

 More than likely, if you’re reading this and you’ve secured a technical interview at a real estate firm, you have studied real estate in college and have learned the above concepts.
 But until you begin working professionally, what you learned in college tends to quickly be forgotten.
 Here are a few resources, free and paid, that will refresh your mind on the most relevant topics:

-• Stabilized vs. Unstabilized Properties.
-I found this PowerPoint presentation from the Appraisal Institute on unstabilized properties (Free).
-My only other comment is to reiterate what one of my favorites professors from grad school, Wally Boudry, would always say: “Never, ever, ever cap an unstabilized cash flow!”
+- Stabilized vs. Unstabilized Properties.
+Stabilization and stabilized pro formas are important topics to understand.
+My only other comment is to reiterate what one of my favorite professors from grad school, Wally Boudry, would always say: “Never, ever, ever cap an unstabilized cash flow!”

-• Leases and Lease Structures.
+- Leases and Lease Structures.
 My co-contributor, Mike Belasco, has a nice series on understanding commercial real estate leases (Free).
+And we have a model you should checkout on that analyzes various lease structures that is worth understanding.

 4) Practice